Resources for Siblings of Children with Disabilities

 A Facebook group for adults who have siblings with disabilities.
 This is also a private group that requires approval to join.

 This UK-based charity focuses specifically on supporting siblings of people with disabilities.
-In addition to in-person groups, they provide an abundance of useful information on their website — aimed at both young siblings and adults.
+In addition to in-person groups, it provides an abundance of useful information on its website, aimed at both young siblings and adults.

-Please note that this is by no means a complete list of support groups!
-There are many other groups focused specifically on supporting siblings of people with disabilities.
-For more information, check out our disability support group database!
+Please note that this is by no means a complete list of support groups.
+Many other groups are focused specifically on supporting siblings of people with disabilities.
+For more information, check out our disability support group database.

 About ABC Law Centers